alexsantostx94/portfolio-alex-santos/src/pages/portfolio/project-2.md

 #### Ideation & Sketches
 ![sketches](/images/terrific-sparrow.png)

 >I started out my ideation with crazy 8's and a few initial directions.
-I settled on my first direction and continued my design process.
+I iterated from these directions and jumped straight into the design process.

 #### Task Flow
 ![task flow](/images/cool-sunflower.png)